Office of Rent

 Emergency Tenant Protection Act

-Outside New York City, rent stabilization applies to non-rent controlled apartments in buildings of six or more units built before January 1, 1974, in the localities that have adopted ETPA, which include the City of Kingston, and Westchester, Nassau, and Rockland counties.
-For information on previous vacancy and lease renewal guideline increases for Westchester, Nassau, and Rockland counties, please see the 1984-2022 ETPA Historical Guidelines.
+Outside New York City, rent stabilization applies to non-rent controlled apartments in buildings of six or more units built before January 1, 1974, in the localities that have adopted ETPA, which include the Cities of Kingston and Poughkeepsie, and Westchester, Nassau, and Rockland counties.
+For information on previous vacancy and lease renewal guideline increases, please see the ETPA Historical Guidelines.

 Rent Registration